-In 2021, the District constructed additional GI projects that conform to the criteria established in the GIPP.
-The District worked with the Villages of Bartlett, Harwood Heights, Lyons, Oak Park, and Westchester to develop GI projects consisting of permeable pavement parking, green alleys, and bioretention facilities.
-The District committed \$1,451,580 to these projects which provided a combined DRC of 552,358 gallons.
-The District entered into IGAs with these entities whereby maintenance responsibilities lie with the local municipality or park district and the District retains perpetual rights to inspect the facilities to ensure they are being maintained as required by the O&M Manuals of the respective projects.
+In 2023, the District constructed additional GI projects that conform to the criteria established in the GIPP.
+The District worked with several partners listed below to develop GI projects consisting of permeable pavement parking, green alleys, and bioretention facilities.
+The District committed \$5,435,922 to these projects which provided a combined DRC of 1,676,926 gallons.
+The District entered into IGAs with these entities whereby maintenance responsibilities lie with the local municipality and the District retains perpetual rights to inspect the facilities to ensure they are being maintained as required by the O&M Manuals of the respective projects.